Perhaps the best part of this house where I am is the small private back garden, the little deck on one side, trees on two sides and distant hills.

 without moving your throat and lips.”
 “Pick up a stone from the bottom of the

-ocean without wetting your hands.” - recount this.
+ocean without wetting your hands.” - foretell this.
 As does the koan Mu - in its “Form” and “Empty”

 No comments: